Shock G: Production, solo work, and miscellaneous

 In addition to his work with Digital Underground, Shock G found moderate success as a solo artist and music producer.
-In 1993, Shock G produced Tupac Shakur's breakthrough platinum single "I Get Around," as well as guest starred on the single and music video, and went on to produce Tupac's "So Many Tears" from his multi-platinum 1995 album Me Against the World.
-Tupac's first published work was while still a member of Digital Underground when he appeared on the 1991 song and video "Same Song," which also appeared in the Chevy Chase, Dan Aykroyd and Demi Moore film Nothing But Trouble.
+In 1993, Shock G produced Tupac Shakur's breakthrough platinum single "I Get Around", as well as guest starred on the single and music video, and went on to produce Tupac's "So Many Tears" from his multi-platinum 1995 album Me Against the World.
+Tupac's first published work was while still a member of Digital Underground when he appeared on the 1991 song and video "Same Song", which also appeared in the Chevy Chase, Dan Aykroyd and Demi Moore film Nothing But Trouble.
 Shock co-produced Tupac's debut album 2Pacalypse Now.
 Shock G appeared as a producer and guest artist on fellow Oakland-based rap group The Luniz' platinum debut release Operation Stackola in 1995, also appearing as a guest emcee in the "I Got 5 on It (Bay Ballas Remix)" and video.

-In 1996 the Wayans brothers' film Don't Be a Menace to South Central While Drinking Your Juice in the Hood featured the Shock G song "We Got More."
-The song, which featured Oakland rappers Luniz, was used for three separate scenes in the film, and is featured in two places on the soundtrack.
+In 1996 the Wayans brothers' film Don't Be a Menace to South Central While Drinking Your Juice in the Hood features the Shock G song "We Got More".
+The song features Oakland rappers Luniz and is in three separate scenes of the film.
+It is featured in two places on the soundtrack.
 In 1998, Prince included the Shock G-produced "Love Sign" on his triple-CD Crystal Ball album.
 Shock G has toured and performed on stage with George Clinton and P-Funk, including a guest performance with Clinton at Woodstock 1999.

 In 2003, Shock G produced the single "Risky Business" for Los Angeles underground artist Murs, and also appeared in the video, as himself and as Humpty Hump.
 Murs performed this song live with Shock G at the Paid Dues festival, and also featured him as his stage DJ/music conductor on a two-month extensive Definitive Jux label U.S. and Canada tour.
 On January 20, 2009, Shock G's single "Cherry Flava'd Email" was renamed and released as a special edition called "Cherry Flava'd Election" to commemorate the inauguration of President Barack Obama.